 (1) This section applies when a direction is given under section 47.

-(2) If the person who is given the direction (the “direction recipient”) fails to comply with it, the local government may do anything that it considers necessary to achieve, so far as is practicable, the purpose for which the direction was given.
+(2) If the person who is given the direction (the direction recipient) fails to comply with it, the local government may do anything that it considers necessary to achieve, so far as is practicable, the purpose for which the direction was given.

 (3) The local government may recover the cost of anything it does under subsection (2) as a debt due from the person who failed to comply with the notice.